 Guidelines for Tip Submission

-- Photos: Only send photos you shot personally, have permission from people in the photo.
-You must be the legal guardian of any children under age 18 that appear in your photos, provided with your permission.
+Only send photos you shot personally, and you have permission from all people in the photo.
+You must be the legal guardian of any children under age 18 appearing in your photos, submitted to us with your permission.

 Places We Include

 When you discover a place in your travels that is odd, outrageous, and all you talk about when you get home, RoadsideAmerica.com readers may also find it amusing or fascinating.
 Roadside America attractions are publicly accessible or visible: tourist attractions, classic tourist traps, museums, commercial/civic statues, historical markers for bizarre events, graves and memorials, unexplained phenomena, unusual natural features (rocks, trees, terrain, etc), unusual buildings, misplaced items (a landlocked submarine, a lighthouse in a desert), folk art environments.
 Yard art is permanent, large, profuse, and weird.
 Murals should not be just of a town's history, but also hilarious, bizarre or uniquely awkward.

 Places We Skip

 RoadsideAmerica.com does not attempt to be a comprehensive guide to all destinations, museums, historical houses, zoos, county fairs, events, or guided tours.
 To shape our unique collection of attractions, we apply these filters of pickiness:

 If "beautiful" is the first word that pops into your mind about a place, then it may not be right for RoadsideAmerica.com.
 Skip breathtaking vistas, hiking trails, pretty parks, and places of natural serenity, unless there's an oddity in among all that wonderfulness.